AlFoX/CuteReport-Docs/en/multilined_text.md

 * you newer know how long text will be or it can be changed in future
 * it just doesn't look pretty :)

-Go ahead and fix it: set Memo property "stretchMode" to "ActualHeight" and generate report.
+Go ahead and fix it: set Memo property "stretchMode" to "ActualHeight", set Detail propery "stretchable" to "true" and generate report.

 ![CorrectExample]

+As you can see "stretchMode" do the work.
+There are all options:
+* DontStretch - do not stretch the object
+* ActualHeight - stretch the height of the object to fit all assigned text
+* MAxHeight - stretch the height of the object to reach bottom of the band

 [TemplateReady]:../images/multiline_text1.png
 [Dataset]:../images/multiline_text2.png